RichCanvas3/eais/README.md

 ![ERC-8004 Identity Overview](docs/images/ERC8004overview.png)
 ![ERC-8004 Reputation Overview](docs/images/FeedbackFlow.png)

-## 🛡️ EAIS: Agent Identity Service for Ethereum Blockchain
+## 🛡️ Agentic Trust Layer

-**EAIS** provides a standardized way to create, manage, and authenticate autonomous agent identities on Ethereum, building on the **ERC-8004 Trustless Agents** specification.
+ERC-8004 provides a standardized way to create, manage, and authenticate autonomous agent identities on Ethereum, building on the **ERC-8004 Trustless Agents** specification.

+ERC-8004 v1 is almost a complete re-write from v0.8 released early september.
+Identity Registry went to an ERC-271 NFT, and Reputation Registry changed to storing Feedback online and changing to a signed FeedbackAuth Delegation with NFT Operator Scope.

+Extended ERC-8004 v1 Reputation Feedback with Trust Graph - Ministry Capabilities

+Each agent identity maintains a TrustGraph capturing agent atom relationships.
+OpenAI builds a relationship driven trust between client agent and server agent based on client intent.

 ### 🔍 Explorer View of ERC-8004